 - Some brands of this drug may need to be swallowed whole.
-Check with your doctor or pharmacist if you have questions about whether your brand must be swallowed whole.
+Check with the doctor or pharmacist if you have questions about whether your child’s brand must be swallowed whole.

 - Measure liquid doses carefully.
 Use the measuring device that comes with this drug.
 If there is none, ask the pharmacist for a device to measure this drug.

 - If your child takes this drug on a regular basis, give a missed dose as soon as you think about it.

 - If it is close to the time for your child’s next dose, skip the missed dose and go back to your child’s normal time.

 - Do not give 2 doses at the same time or extra doses.

 - Many times this drug is given on an as needed basis.
 Do not give to your child more often than told by the doctor.

 - Store at room temperature in a dry place.
 Do not store in a bathroom.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.

 - Throw away unused or expired drugs.
 Do not flush down a toilet or pour down a drain unless you are told to do so.
 Check with your pharmacist if you have questions about the best way to throw out drugs.
 There may be drug take-back programs in your area.